-October 12, The Lassen arrived in Busan, Republic of Korea, to participate in Proliferation Security Initiative (PSI) exercise Eastern Endeavor 2010, Oct.
+October 12, The Lassen arrived in Busan, Republic of Korea, to participate in Proliferation Security Initiative (PSI) exercise Eastern Endeavor 2010, from Oct.
 13-14.

 November 28, USS Lassen entered the waters west of the Korean peninsula, with the Washington Carrier Strike Group, to participate in a combined military exercise with the Republic of Korea.
 The exercise is part of the series announced at the 2 + 2 meetings in July and is scheduled to run until Dec.
 1.

-December 13, DDG 82 returned to CFAY after completing its participation in joint exercise Keen Sword 2011, off the coast of Japan, Dec.
+December 13, DDG 82 returned to CFAY after completing its participation in joint exercise Keen Sword 2011, off the coast of Japan, from Dec.
 3-10.

 December 17, Cmdr.
 Walter C. Wrye, IV relieved Cmdr.
 Hung B. Le as the 7th CO of the Lassen.

 March 21, 2011 USS Lassen departed Yokosuka as a "precaution" after low levels of radiation were detected last week by USS George Washington, from a heavily damaged Fukushima nuclear power plant.
 The ship will head to Sasebo to continue its maintenance availability period; Inport Fleet Activities Sasebo from March 25 through May 30.

 June 4, The Lassen returned to homeport after a four-day underway for sea trials and ammunition on-load, completing the $11 million worth Selected Restricted Availability (SRA).

 June 19, The guided-missile destroyer pulled into White Beach Naval Facility, Okinawa, for a brief port call.

 June 24, DDG 82 arrived in Kure, Japan, for a scheduled port visit.